adnan123k/egg-timer-using-swift/README.md

 ## how to run it:
 * install xcode
 * open EggTimer.xcodeproj in your xcode
-* run it wither on your physical device or on your emulator
+* run it either on your physical device or on your emulator

 ## example: